Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - The hero uses a background image with a black transparent layer on top in order for the white text to be displayed without any contrast issues.

-  - The hero also provides a small paragrapgh that gives the user insight into what the site is about.
+  - The hero also provides a small paragraph that gives the user insight into what the site is about.

   ![Hero](readme-files/hero.png)